taylortom/tomtaylor-src/_pages/home.md

     <span class="command">$ echo hello world!</span>
 </div>

-I'm Tom: a Brighton-based programmer, tinkerer and coffee-drinker.
+I'm Tom: a Brighton-based web application developer, tinkerer and coffee-drinker.
 I graduated from the University of Brighton in 2012, and have been having it large on the south coast ever since.

 I have skills and interests in the following areas: